CGSbioinfo/MethylSeq/README.md

 >bismark_params = *\<parameters passed to the bismark script.
 Leave the default, and you can add additional parameters separated by ";"\>*
 >methyl_extract_params= *\<parameters passed to the methyl extractor script.
 Leave the default, and you can add additional parameters separated by ";"\>*
 >target_regions_bed = *\<path to bedfile\>*
->ncores = *\<Number of cores to use to pararellize analysis\>*
+>ncores = *\<Number of cores to use in each slurm instance to pararellize analysis\>*
+>ninstances = *\<Number of slurm instances to run in parallel\>*
+>clean_files = *\<Should files be cleaned.
+True or False\>*

 ----
 ## Running the analysis
-All the analysis scripts are wrapped in the main python script **runMethylationAnalysis.py**.
-This main script takes an argument *--run*, which is used to indicate which section of the main script to run.
+All the analysis scripts are wrapped in the main python script ```runMethylationAnalysis.py```.
+This main script takes an argument ```--run```, which is used to indicate which section of the main script to run.
+A log file is created in the working directory called ```analysis.log```.

+The analysis is intended to be run on a slurm cluster.
+The main script should be invoked without srun; this will then call ninstances of slurm, each with ncores.
+If the main script is invoked through srun, there will only be ncores available for subprocesses, which will be shared between the ninstances.
+If slurm is not installed, the script will still work, but slower.

 The following commands are used to run the analysis with the main script:

 ### Step 1
 1\.
-Using the command *--run step1_prepare_analysis*, the main script will read the analysis_info_file and run bcl2fastq, create a sample names file, and organize the working directory.
+Using the command ```--run step1_prepare_analysis```, the main script will read the analysis_info_file and run bcl2fastq, create a sample names file, and organize the working directory.

 ```bash
 $ python bin/runMethylationAnalysis.py --run step1_prepare_analysis
 ```